 N_01: THE CARDS:

-The DREAM FAIRY card protects against the BAD NIGHT and MOONHEAD cards, which, of course, have different effects.
-The DREAM FAIRY card is valid until the DRAW PILE is exhausted.
+The DREAM FAIRY card protects against BAD NIGHT and MOON HEAD cards, which of course have different effects.
+The DREAM FAIRY card remains valid until the DRAW PILE is exhausted.

-When you have a DREAM FAIRY card, place it next to your chosen MAGIC CODE cards that you lay out on your game table.
-Having two DREAM FAIRY cards on the table is allowed.
+When you have a DREAM FAIRY card, place it next to the chosen MAGIC CODE cards that you lay out on your playing area.
+It is allowed to have two DREAM FAIRY cards on the table.

-N_02: Two DREAM FAIRY cards cancel the effect of the BAD NIGHT and MOONHEAD cards.
+N_02: Two DREAM FAIRY cards cancel the effects of BAD NIGHT and MOON HEAD cards.

 Two DREAM FAIRY cards also protect you from the WAKE-UP card when it is not drawn at the right time.

-However, you must return the two DREAM FAIRY cards to the DISCARD PILE when used.
+However, once used, you must return the two DREAM FAIRY cards to the DISCARD PILE.

-Drawing a BAD NIGHT or MOONHEAD card requires you to place the cards in your hand into the DRAW PILE, even if they are good for your game.
+Drawing a BAD NIGHT or MOON HEAD card requires you to place the cards in your hand into the DRAW PILE, even if they are useful for your game.

-MAGIC CODE: These cards are used to direct the game.
-They are used for ONIROO SOLITAIRE level 3 only.
+MAGIC CODE: These cards are used to guide the game.
+They are used only for ONIROO SOLITAIRE Level 3.

 LETTER CODE: A, B, C, D, E, F